 The community has identified open spaces that it values.
 These open spaces need protection from development into the future.

 Objective

 1. To protect and improve identified green spaces to ensure their existence in perpetuity for the benefit of the community and visitors

-Local Green Space
+Policy HPE3 Protection of Local Green Space